 The evaluation of the expression is not possible due to being incompatible with the Message Content.

-Note Based on this definition you must use the special ‘ALLOW-ALL’ expression language if you want to define expressions that filter XML content but not JSON content, for example.
+NOTE Based on this definition users must use the ‘ALLOW-ALL’ expression if you want to define expressions that filter XML content but not JSON content, for example.

 For expression types that use namespaces (such as XPath), multiple namespace prefixes and names are added upon session creation.

-Note An empty result from an expression evaluation will result in the whole message being is filtered; the message content itself is not filtered.
+NOTE An empty result from an expression evaluation will result in the whole message being is filtered; the message content itself is not filtered.

-Note When expressions are present, a message will only be visible to the receiving application and/or have a notification generated for it if all applicable expressions match both the content type and evaluate to a non-empty result on the content.
+NOTE When expressions are present, a message will only be visible to the receiving application and/or have a notification generated for it if all applicable expressions match both the content type and evaluate to a non-empty result on the content.

-Note Alternative expressions can be provided by opening multiple sessions each with their own expression.
+NOTE Alternative expressions can be provided by opening multiple sessions on the same channel, each with its own filter expression.

 Message Expiry

 During posting of certain messages, a sender MAY specify an expiry duration for the message.
-A ws-ISBM Service Provider MUST hide an expired message from potential receivers unless the receiver has already read the message, in which case it will always remain visible to that particular receiver.
-This is to ensure the message is still available to the receiver to ensure message removal removes the correct message.
+A ws-ISBM Service Provider MUST not deliver an expired message from potential receivers unless the receiver has already read the message.
+If the message was read, then it MUST always remain visible to that particular receiver.
+This is to ensure the message is always available to the receiver to ensure message removal removes the correct message.

 If a sender specifies a negative Expiry duration, then a ws-ISBM Service Provider MUST consider it equivalent to a blank duration.

-Note Responses can still be posted for an expired request message, and Consumers will still receive response notifications and be able to read and remove these responses.
+NOTE Responses can still be posted for a previously read expired request message because the receiver has no indication that the message expired, and Consumers will still receive response notifications and be able to read and remove these responses.

 Feature Set Declaration